 - Approximately 60% of Venmo customers are male.

-- Emojis are essential to the Venmo experience and what makes the service unique.
+- Emoji are essential to the Venmo experience and what makes the service unique.

 Venmo Trends and Stats